Manoj-bg/tonik-task/README.md

 Email: user@example.com
 Password: User@123

-# if want to new user add via register
+# if want to add new user can done via registeration page

 # Unit test case written only for Add a book as admin, Borrow a book as user, Return a book as user and adding a review as user
 php artisan test